 “They just want their money to go to work for them,” said Hayden.

-They’re looking to earn 2-3 times their initial investment over a 5-7 year period.
+They’re looking to earn 2-3 times their initial investment over 5-7 years.

 “So I would say typically, people wanting a 2x MOIC, money on invested capital, over a five-year term is reasonable,” said Miyamoto.
 “And often that looks like 20 percent per year and then getting their entire investment back in five years.”

-A professional investor – venture capital or investment banks – would be looking for an MOIC (Multiple Over Invested Capital) rate of 3x.
-This would normally come with a board seat and/or covenants, but these may not necessarily be welcomed by the Acquisition Entrepreneur.
+A professional investor – venture capital or investment banks – would be looking for an MOIC (Multiple Over Invested Capital) rate 3x.
+This would normally come with a board seat and/or covenants, but the Acquisition Entrepreneur may not necessarily welcome these.